lfender6445/lfender6445.github.io/_posts/2014-09-21-10-must-have-chrome-extensions-for-developers.md

 * ## Workflowy

-  TODO list apps are everywhere.
+  TODO list apps are everywhere, but this is by far my favorite.
 Workflowy makes making lists fun again (make lists not war!!!) - the free version even syncs up with my email.
 Its a simple app equipped with powerful key bindings and is something I use both in personal and professional life.

-  For what its worth, I prefer the web client to the chrome extension.
+  For what its worth, I prefer the [web client](https://workflowy.com/) to the chrome extension, where I always have it open as a pinned tab.

   [Get Workflowy Chrome Extension](https://chrome.google.com/webstore/detail/workflowy/koegeopamaoljbmhnfjbclbocehhgmkm?hl=en-US){:class='grn'}